Red-Teaming Coding Agents from a Tool-Invocation Perspective: An Empirical Security Assessment: Case Study

 \section{Case Study}

-In this section, we present several representative case studies from our experimental evaluation to further illustrate the attack processes against real-world LLM-based agentic systems.
-These cases provide a detailed view of how the Tool-Invocation Prompts (TIPs) can be targeted and manipulated in practice, helping us to better understand the security risks faced by such systems.
-Specifically, we selected following three cases: 1) RCE on Cursor with \texttt{gpt-5} as the backend.
+In this section, we present two representative case studies from our experimental evaluation to further illustrate the attack processes against real-world coding agents.
+These cases provide a detailed view of how the tool-invocation can be targeted and manipulated in practice, helping us to better understand the security risks faced by such coding agents.
+Specifically, we selected following two cases: 1) RCE on Cursor with \texttt{gpt-5} as the backend.
 As one of the latest and most powerful foundation models, \texttt{gpt-5} is widely considered to have strong safety alignment.
-2) RCE on Claude Code with \texttt{claude-sonnet-4} as the backend.
-We select it because Claude Code represents agentic systems with built-in security auditing modules.
-3) DoS on Cline with \texttt{gemini-2.5-pro} as the backend.
-This case serves as a representative example of an untargeted attack that exploits TIP structural weaknesses.
-Meanwhile, it is worth noting that stealing the system prompt is a prerequisite for all these attacks, as already discussed in section \Cref{sec:prompt_stealing}.
-Therefore, our subsequent case studies begin from the point where the system prompt has been extracted.
+2) RCE on Claude Code with \texttt{claude-sonnet-4.5} as the backend.
+We select it because Claude Code represents coding agents with built-in security auditing modules.
+Meanwhile, it is worth noting that system prompt exfiltration is a prerequisite for both these two attacks, as its attack process already discussed in \Cref{prompt_exfiltration_attack_process}.
+Therefore, our subsequent case studies begin from the point where the system prompt has been obtained.